Optimal Transport for $e/\pi^0$ Particle Classification in LArTPC Neutrino Experiments: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the MicroBooNE Collaboration for making publicly available the data sets \cite{bib:uBopendataincl, bib:uBopendatanue} employed in this work.
 These data sets consist of simulated neutrino interactions from the Booster Neutrino Beamline overlaid on top of cosmic data collected with the MicroBooNE detector [2017 JINST 12 P02017].
 We would like to thank Giuseppe Cerati for helping interpret the MicroBooNE public datasets and Pedro Machado for suggesting 2D projections.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Numbers DE-SC-0023730 and DE-SC-0011702.
 Parts of this work were performed at the Kavli Institute for Theoretical Physics, supported by the National Science Foundation under Grant No. NSF PHY-1748958.
-JNH was supported by the National Science Foundation under Grant No. NSF PHY-1748958 and by the Gordon and Betty Moore Foundation through Grant No. GBMF7392.
+JNH was supported by the National Science Foundation under Grant No. NSF PHY-1748958, the Gordon and Betty Moore Foundation through Grant No. GBMF7392, and by a UCSB Chancellor's postdoctoral fellowship.